State Laws

 Petition for Probate of Will

-Before receiving Letters Testamentary, the petitioner must obtain a hearing by providing the probate court with the following[4]:
+To probate a will and obtain Letters Testamentary (authority to administer estate), the petitioner must obtain a hearing by providing the probate court with the following[4]:

 - Petition for Probate of Will (PC-1.5)